Lavender Flowers: Meaning, Symbolism, Origins, Popular Varieties, Planting & Care Tips

 - Change the water regularly to avoid the buildup of bacteria.

 - Keep the lavender cut flowers out of direct sunlight to help them last longer.

 Dry the lavender flowers to preserve their beauty and fragrance.
 You can either arrange them in a vase without water or hang them.
 For the latter, make a bundle of lavender flowers and secure it with an elastic band or string.
 Then, hang the bundle of lavenders upside down in a dry, dark, warm spot where it can’t grow molds.

 Lavender flowers continue to gain popularity in floristry, culinary, cosmetics, and aromatherapy because of their beauty and intoxicating scent.
 They present countless types and varieties that make it difficult for anyone to pick just one favorite.

 They may not offer a broad range of colors, but lavender flowers meaning and symbolism only make these plants a definite must-have.
 You can find lavender flowers almost anywhere, and you can undoubtedly grow one in your home or garden.

 Petal Republic’s Flower and Plant Guides:

 Looking for a particular stem or in need of some inspiration on the best blooms for a certain occasion?
-Check out Petal Republic’s expert guides to Roses, Ranunculus, Lilies, Irises, Tulips, Orchids, Carnations, Gerbera Daisies, Gladiolus, and Peonies.
+Check out Petal Republic’s expert guides to Roses, Edelweiss, Ranunculus, Lilies, Irises, Tulips, Orchids, Carnations, Gerbera Daisies, Gladiolus, and Peonies.